brenborbs/Complete-NodeJS-Guide/README.md

 7th commit: Completed section 13 and added or use mongoose to communicate and fetch data from mongodb database.
 Made env variables and used local mongodb for the rest of the app.

+8th commit: Completed section 14: Added sessions and cookies to the app.
+Session and cookies save at mongodb.